The Spark Between

 1012071527.jpg

 Heh- I never thought I’d be buying computer parts at Best Buy again.
 I was surprised this weekend to see they were selling 500GB drives for $99, but checking online revealed what I expected: they didn’t actually HAVE any.
 They just had them on sale.
 BUT, then we went to the brick-and-mortar store while shopping today, and guess what they had 4 of in stock?
-I took 3 :-D
+I took 3 😀

 Correct Way to set up OpenVPN Client on Mac OS X